KILTprotocol/web3-login-demo/README.md

 1. Using `yarn environment`:

    There is a script to facilitate the generation of the environment variables inside of this repository.
    This script is called `./launchScripts/genesisEnvironmentVariables.ts`.
+You can execute it by running:

-   - You can execute it by running `yarn environment`.
+   - `yarn environment`.

    Setting up your environment with this script is a step by step process.
    You will need to run the script repeatedly and follow the instructions that it provides, depending on your project's state.